Tata Consultancy profit meets forecasts on surge in digital deals

-MUMBAI Increased outsourcing of digital technology services by western companies helped Tata Consultancy Services Ltd (TCS.NS), India's largest software services exporter, post a 14.5 percent rise in quarterly net profit, meeting market expectations.
+MUMBAI Increased outsourcing of digital technology services by western companies helped Tata Consultancy Services Ltd, India's largest software services exporter, post a 14.5 percent rise in quarterly net profit, meeting market expectations.

 Worldwide IT spending is expected to exceed $3.6 trillion in 2016, a 1.5 percent rise from this year, according to research firm Gartner, driven by digital business on the back of growing use of social media and smartphones.